isciences/wsim/docs/working/scripts/wsim_composite.rst

-Computing composite indicators (``wsim_composite``)
+Computing composite indices (``wsim_composite``)
 ***************************************************

-The ``wsim_composite`` utility computes composite indicators (TODO add link explaining what these are) from multiple surplus and deficit input variables.
+The ``wsim_composite`` utility computes :doc:`/concepts/composite_indices` from multiple surplus and deficit input variables.

-The composite indicators are output to a netCDF file with the following variables:
+The composite indices are output to a netCDF file with the following variables:

 ``surplus``